IHTSDO/MLDS/src/main/documentation/public-api.md

 {"matched":true}
 ```

-An unsuccessful match against an IHTSDO affilate based a match against the keyword hospital.
-No affiliate was unique identified as many affiliates contained `hospital` in the searched fields.
+An unsuccessful match against an IHTSDO affiliate based a match against the keyword hospital.
+No affiliate was uniquely identified as many affiliates contained `hospital` in the searched fields.

 ```
 $ curl -i 'https://mlds.ihtsdotools.org/affiliates/check?member=SE&match=abc@test.com'